webpack-contrib/image-minimizer-webpack-plugin/README.md

 # image-minimizer-webpack-plugin

-This plugin uses [imagemin](https://github.com/imagemin/imagemin) to optimize your images.
+This plugin uses [imagemin](https://github.com/imagemin/imagemin) to optimize your images by default.
+Optimization is also available using [`squoosh`](https://github.com/GoogleChromeLabs/squoosh/tree/dev/libsquoosh).

 ## Getting Started